 Investment Manager Risk Profile Asset Allocation

 Department of Revenue Low Established by the

 (Cash or GeFONSI) Manager.
 1

+Department of Revenue Moderate Established by the

+(Budget Reserves) Manager with Trust

+direction 2 .

 1 Department of Revenue investment policies and allocations are published on line at: